Your response helps us make our online experience better to provide content that is specific to your role.

 Thank you.
 Your response helps us make our online experience better to provide content that is specific to your role.

 Green roofs have been popping up on flat roofs around the world for several decades.
 Many European municipalities are encouraging their incorporation in the urban landscape and, in some regions, even making them mandatory for new buildings.
-Firestone EPDM and TPO roofing membranes offer a reliable and durable solution for this type of application.
+Elevate EPDM and TPO roofing membranes offer a reliable and durable solution for this type of application.

 Green or "vegetated" roofs basically consist of a roofing system covered with a layer of living plants over a waterproofing membrane.
 There are two main types of green roofs: extensive and intensive.
 Extensive green roofs, which use sedum vegetation (such as succulents), are the most commonly used on flat roofs as they are lightweight and low-maintenance.
 Intensive green roofs, also called "rooftop gardens", are more complex, with more plant options including trees and shrubs which require irrigation, fertilization and maintenance.